microsoft/VirtualClient/website/docs/guides/0030-commercial-workloads.md

 User also have the option to put in workload packages under `virtualclient/packages` directory.
 Any directory with a `.vcpkg` inside will be registered as a VC package.

 ### Define alternative package directory using environment variable
-A user of the Virtual Client can define an environment variable called `VC_PACKAGES_PATH`.
-This directory will be used to discover packages in addition to the default 'packages' folder location.
+A user of the Virtual Client can define an environment variable called `VC_PACKAGES_DIR`.
+This directory will be used as an override to the default 'packages' folder location.

 It is recommended that package directory names ALWAYS be lower-cased (e.g. geekbench5 vs. Geekbench5).